 Through a process of enumeration and discovery.
 You start by identifying information about the system, such as the IP address of the target, the ports that are open, and from there, you determine what services are listening on those ports.
 After you have this information, you can start to explore those services and try and determine if there are any vulnerabilities.
 After that, you need to see if you can exploit those vulnerabilities.

 Sure.
 I recommend watching some "walkthrough" videos on YouTube so that you can see how it's done.
+I've included a few links to some YouTube channels on the Links page.

 Sure.
 This is a link to a template that I use when doing these kinds of challenges.
 I mainly use it for keeping notes, but it also has a list of commands that I regularly use.
 I also recommend keeping a knowledgebase where you can add information/tips/techniques etc. For this, you could use OneNote or something like CherryTree.